Note: This list isn’t in order of preference; it’s a compilation of the best file explorers. You’re advised to choose one as per your need.

 The interface is quite handy with a side drawer consisting of shortcuts to frequently used folders like movies, music, pictures, and downloads.
 The folders are customizable; you can even bookmark and add folders if you prefer.
 Also, the app supports FTP and SMB file sharing, app manager, navigation drawer, root explorer for rooted device and more.

 MK File Explorer is yet another Android file manager app that carries a simple but pleasant user interface.
-It has two windows (panels) to view files, moving files between different locations within the two windows can be performed quickly.
+It can display two panels(windows) to view files.
+Moving/copying files between different locations within the two panels can be performed quickly.
 The side drawer provides a shortcut to any folder that you add to bookmarks.

 Did you find this list of best Android file manager and explorer apps to be useful?
 Let us know in the comments below.